 ‘Oh no!
 Not another one!’ would be my reaction whenever anyone would invite me to a party.

 The moment I enter a room full of people, I just get repulsed by the way people keep on talking to each other…so fast…yet so shallow.
 That’s what I dislike most.

 It’s not that I don’t like people but I have not been able to fathom how could people just simply hug one another, a few minutes after meeting for the first time?
 And I could never do that to myself.
 But going to a party and not talking is indecency.
 To maintain modesty, I had to.

 It’s been horrifying for me.
 It’s like you enter some alien land and you are forced to talk to them…talk to so many people and you have a stopwatch; your time is running out.

-It’s not that I hate people but the fact is that I don’t feel comfortable with them.
+Introvert don’t hate people but the fact is that they don’t feel comfortable with them.
 I find it difficult to open up to any random person within moments of meeting and talk.
 What people usually think of introverts as ‘people haters’ is a misconception.

 In gatherings, it is impossible to tell in a few moments what kind of people are there.
 There can be introverts like me too, who knows!
 You get a lot of memes about introverts in the social media.
 Even I enjoy making some too.